 Monday - Friday8:00 a.m. - 5:00 p.m.

-The First Judicial District’s Elder Abuse Prosecution Unit was created in 2010 in direct response to the changing demographics in Jefferson County.
-The District Attorney believed that law enforcement and prosecutors could do a better job in the prosecution of crimes committed against the elderly.
+The First Judicial District’s Elder Abuse Prosecution Unit was created in direct response to the rapidly aging population and out of concern for the unique vulnerability of seniors.
 Jefferson County has the largest number of seniors in Colorado, with over 20% of the population being over the age of 60.
 It is projected that by 2020 that 27% of the Jefferson County population will be elder adults.

 100 Jefferson County Parkway Golden, Colorado 80419 (303) 279-6511

 © 2013-2017 Jefferson County, CO.